 Inception is a deeply flawed movie.
 It has an overly convoluted and bloated beginning sequence that throws you into the action without telling you anything about the characters or the scenario.
 It has a middle that’s so complicated you need a flowchart to make any sense of it.
-I remember being disappointed with the movie as I sat in the theater, watching snowmobile gun battles and anti-gravity hand-to-hand combat, wondering which of the plethora of random dreaming rules was at play and why.
+I remember being disappointed with the movie as I sat in the theater, watching snowmobile gun battles and anti-gravity hand-to-hand combat, wondering which of the plethora of contrived dreaming rules was at play and why.

 In truth, it is endings that really matter, that leave you with the ultimate impression of how good or bad a work of fiction is.
 So what makes Inception’s ending so good?

 1. It poses a question that is deep on every level of the story: character-wise, plot-wise, and thematically.
-And it leaves you, the viewer, the interpret and answer this question.
+And it leaves you, the viewer, to interpret and answer this question.
 What you believe happened not only determines your view of the protagonist and his journey, but your view on some facet of human nature.
 It is deeply profound, in every way.

 We consume fiction because we seek meaning, and endings should be the point in the story where meaning hits hardest.
 If you believe Cobb is still trapped in an illusion, then what does that say about man’s yearning to escape reality?

 2. The final second of the movie is also its highest point of tension.
 This is called a cliff-hanger, and often it can leave viewers annoyed.
 In this case, it leaves viewers satisfied, because it feels perfect given the theme of the story: what is real?
 You decide, and then talk about it among your friends.

 Also, the cliff-hanger works because it prompts the viewer to analyze and rewatch the movie to find the answer to the final question; and the movie is perfectly plotted to provide no clear answer, meaning people will be debating it forever.